bennyxguo/hprose-workerman/README.md

-# Hprose and Workerman - work together!
+# Hprose and Workerman - MERGED!

 Workerman is a framework for building multi-process servers in PHP.
 It allows you to build a Webserver or another kind of server - maybe for an API.
 Hprose is both, a protocol and RPC engine.
 It is modern, lightweight and amazingly fast.
 It's own serialization format supports objects, binary data and even more!